prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 definition in the list is a mapping that accepts the following properties:

 id
-    This property identifies which Post-Processor to execute.
+    This property identifies which `Post-Processor <Built-In Post-Processors_>`_ to execute.
 This property is required.

 options
     This property is a mapping that allows you to specify options to pass into